 “ But as for the Gentiles who have believed, we have sent a letter with our judgment that they should abstain from what has been sacrificed to idols, and from blood, and from what has been strangled, and from sexual immorality” Acts 21:25

-Some may argue that I’m nitpicking on one tiny “mistake” that Feucht is making, and I need to take the big picture into consideration.
+Some may argue that I’m nitpicking on one tiny “mistake” that Feucht is making, and I need to consider the big picture.
 Look at the positives they may say – people are coming together in unity, a far cry from the protests and lawlessness that have swamped the US recently.
-This contrast is surely a testimony, and there are folk who have been saved, baptized and even healed.
+This contrast is surely a testimony, and there are folk who have been saved, baptized, and even healed.

 Interpreting omens is not a “mistake,” it’s called divination.
-It’s because I am taking the big picture into consideration, that I’m warning those who believe this is a “move of God.”
-Any adherents of a cult, or false religion who have an appearance of godliness could have the same kind of peaceful or religious gatherings.
-Secondly, saying the sinners prayer and being baptized does not make one a believer.
+It’s because I am considering the big picture, that I’m warning those who believe this is a “move of God.”
+Any adherents of a cult or false religion who have an appearance of godliness could have the same kind of peaceful or religious gatherings.
+Secondly, saying the sinner’s prayer and being baptized does not make one a believer.
 There will be many false converts as a result of these gatherings.
-In his mercy, God may save some at these gatherings, that does not justify the gathering – it is instead a testimony to the grace and mercy of God alone who saves.
+In his mercy, God may save some at these gatherings, but that does not justify the gathering – it is instead a testimony to the grace and mercy of God alone who saves.
 We don’t test a movement by the numbers of converts, baptisms, or healings.
-Instead we must ask: what is the message that is being preached?
+Instead, we must ask: what is the message that is being preached?
 What is not being preached that should be preached?
 What are the fruits of followers or converts in these movements after a few months or years?

 Feucht may well say repent and believe the gospel, but is he declaring the full gospel?
 Are people repenting due to remorse for their sin, or because they are caught up in the hype?
 Is he mixing patriotism with the gospel?
 Is he mixing paganism with the gospel?
 Did Jesus come to make America great again, bring peace on earth and Christianize the world?
 What teachings will his converts be exposed to in churches that support this movement?